sphinx-doc/sphinx/doc/extdev/builderapi.rst

    .. rubric:: Overridable Attributes

-   These attributes should be set on builder sub-classes:
+   These class attributes should be set on builder sub-classes:

    .. autoattribute:: name
    .. autoattribute:: format